 Clicking the Next button wiill bring up a list of menus and submenus that you can add them to your application.
 Check to select a menu item and uncheck to unselect a menu item as shown in Figure 37.4.
 Let say we choose all the menus and click next, then you will get an interface comprises File, Edit, View and Help menus, as shown in Figure 37.5

 Clicking on any of the dropped down menu item will show the code associated with it, and this is where you can modify the code to suit your programming needs.
-For example, clicking on the item Open will reveal the following code:
+For example, clicking on the item Open will reveal the code as displayed in Figure 37.7.

 Now, I will show you how to modify the code in order to open a graphic file and display it in an image box.
 For this program, you have to insert a Image box into the form.
 Next add the following lines so that the user can open graphic files of different formats.